aaronBurns59/TOA_Project/overview.md

 * [SHA256 Padding](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf): Studied the padding from the SHA256 algorithm as it is the same that is used in the MD5 Algorithm.

 * [Another host of MD5 Algorithm](https://datatracker.ietf.org/doc/rfc1321/?include_text=1): Found this site to be identical to the offical RFC website, however it allowed me to view it in different formats.

+* [Cryptographic Hashing Functions](https://cs.indstate.edu/~fsagar/doc/paper.pdf): A paper I used to better understand the elements used in the MD5 algorithm, as well as understanding hashing in general and the elements(Constants) used in the algorithm.

+* [Rosetta Code](https://rosettacode.org/wiki/MD5#C): Used this site to better understand how to code the MD5 in *C* for myself, as wel as looking at how the different ways of doing the hashing process to how I eventually did it.

+* [iPXE](https://dox.ipxe.org/md5_8c_source.html): This source was used to corroborate what was in the previous source when it came to coding up the MD5 algorithm.
+I got the Idea to make the "S" bit shift amounts a 2D array from this source.

+* [Ordering bits](https://linux.die.net/man/3/htobe64): I used this site to better understand the ordering of bits in relation to *Big Endian and Little Endian*.
+Also used code example to convert the bit orders at the end of the padding process.

+* [MD5 Algorithm](https://en.wikipedia.org/wiki/MD5): I used the Wikipedia page because of it clear display of the MD5 pseudo code and its brief and simple description of the algorithm as a whole.

+* [Notes on MD5](http://www.cs.haifa.ac.il/~orrd/HashFuncSeminar/Lecture2.pdf): I used these notes early on when I wasn't sure how to approach the MD5 coding project, I decided to learn about MD5 before I attempt to use code.
+This source also provided some of the images used in this overview.

+* [Padding from SHA256](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf): I used the offcial SHA256 paper to learn and understand the padding process for MD5, as I mention in the padding section of this overiew they are identical.
+It was also helpful for learing about hashing algorithms because as part of this module we also built the SHA256 algorithm in labs[SHA Repo](https://github.com/aaronBurns59/SHA-256-Algorithm)